outlier-org/onboarding/README.md

 ## Git & Github

+Create an `Outlier engineering` GitHub profile.
+The suggested username format is to `{name}-outlier`.
+Make sure your profile has an image.

 Version control is a project's best source of documentation when done correctly.
 When trying to understand code it's extremely useful to use `git blame` to find both the PR and the issue associated with that change.

 PRs should be small and focused.
 Each commit should solve a single problem and be covered by a test that exemplifies that particular feature or fix.